UniversityOfPlymouthComputing/MobileDev-XamarinForms/docs/Chapters/Chapter_2_MVVM/mvvm-5.md

 For MVVM, note the following

 - **The View is going to bind to the ViewModel and NOT the model**, so once again we implement `INotifyPropertyChanged`.
-- The ViewModel will expose bindable properties to align with the bound view properties (albeit with converters in between where necessary)
+- The ViewModel will expose **public** properties to align with the bound view properties (albeit with converters in between where necessary)
 - The ViewModel will look after UI state, but not domain data state
 - The ViewModel instantiates the `Model` (in this case)
-- The ViewModel coordinate data flow between Model and View.
+- The ViewModel coordinates data flow between Model and View.
 - We want to ViewModel to ultimately be unit testable, so we would like to remove event handlers (which have references to UI objects)

-In terms of exposing bindable properties to the view, let's do the easy stuff first and perform a simple data pass-through.
+In terms of exposing properties to the view, let's do the easy stuff first and perform a simple data pass-through.

 ```C#
   public int SayingNumber => DataModel.SayingNumber;